niekdomi/vhdl-fmt/README.md

 # vhdl-fmt

-> A fast, modern, and opinionated VHDL code formatter designed to improve
+> A fast and opinionated VHDL code formatter designed to improve
 > readability and enforce consistency across your projects.

-**NOTE:** The formatter is still under active development and not all features are fully implemented yet.
+> [!IMPORTANT]
+> The VHDL language specification is quite complex, and I'm not deeply familiar
+> with all its nuances.
+As a result, some code may not be formatted correctly,
+> or in rare cases, parts of the code might be unintentionally altered or
+> omitted by the formatter.
+If you encounter any such issues, please feel free
+> to open an issue or submit a pull request with a fix.

 ## Installation